Pros and Cons of Medical Transcription Companies

 What are medical transcription companies?

-It sounds like a great alternative, and many physicians have made the switch to medical transcription companies throughout the last decade, but let’s look at the pro’s and cons of hiring a medical transcriptionist.
+It sounds like a great alternative, and many clinicians have made the switch to medical transcription companies throughout the last decade, but let’s look at the pro’s and cons of hiring a medical transcriptionist.

-The value of medical transcription companies lies in their ability to accurately understand and transcribe notes for physicians.
+The value of medical transcription companies lies in their ability to accurately understand and transcribe notes for clinicians.
 Because these transcriptionists have at least some level of training, they are well versed in medical terminology and understand industry language.
 Some of the trusted transcription companies require criminal background checks, ensure data transmission security, and train their transcriptionists to be HIPAA compliant.

 Focus on the Patient